amsyarasyiq/wintry/README.md

 > [!IMPORTANT]
 > ### Experimental Project Notice
 > Wintry is an experimental and in-progress project.
 Development is sporadic, and many features are incomplete or subject to change at any time.
 >
-> While forks of this project may exist, please note that some may integrate unstable or unfinished features.
-See [Forks](#forks) notice for more information.
+> While forks of this project may exist, we recommend reading the [Forks](#forks) section to better understand the project's stance on forking.

 ## Features
 Wintry enhances your Discord experience through a powerful, first-party plugin system.
 Key plugins include: